Debar Mountain Wild Forest - Unit Management Plan

 Trails on the unit offer opportunities for hiking, cross country skiing, snowshoeing, horse back riding, mountain biking and snowmobiling.
 Popular destinations within the unit include Debar Mountain, Azure Mountain and Debar Meadows.
 Other popular pastimes are hunting, fishing, canoeing and boating.
 Access to the unit's water resources is available at Meacham Lake Campground and Buck Pond Campground, as well as on the St. Regis River, Osgood Pond, Jones Pond, Deer River Flow, Mountain Pond, and Lake Kushaqua.
 Vehicle access to the unit is provided primarily via NYS Routes 3, 30 and 458.
 Important local roads for access include county route 26 (Old Route 99), Red Tavern Road, Kushaqua-Mud Pond Road, Gabriels-Onchiota Road, Blue Mountain Road, and Oregon Plains Road.

-The Department is currently developing a Unit Management Plan for Debar Mountain Wild Forest.
+The Department is currently developing a Unit Management Plan (UMP) for Debar Mountain Wild Forest which will include the Madawaska Flow-Quebec Brook and Deer River Primitive Areas.
 If you have questions about the UMP process, please email us at: email@example.com.